-The RightShip Qi platform uses predictive analytics – a technology that learns from experience to predict future behaviour – to provide customers with the ability to better manage marine risk.Read More
+The RightShip Qi platform uses predictive analytics – a technology that learns from experience to predict future behaviour – to provide customers with the ability to better manage maritime risk.Read More

-In Qi’s predictive model, which has been independently verified, vast quantities of ever-changing data are analysed by sophisticated algorithms to spot patterns and draw conclusions from data sets too large, diverse and dynamic for analysis with previous technology.
+In Qi’s predictive model, vast quantities of ever-changing data are analysed by sophisticated algorithms to spot patterns and draw conclusions from data sets too large, diverse and dynamic for analysis with previous technology.

-RightShip receive real-time data from over 50 sources, clean it up, master, and remove any duplicates to create our ‘golden record’, which predicts the likelihood that a vessel will have an incident in the next 12 months.
+RightShip receives real-time data from over 50 sources, cleans it up, masters, and removes any duplicates to create our ‘golden record’, which predicts the likelihood that a vessel will have an incident in the next 12 months.

 A vessel’s predictive risk rating in Qi takes into account up to nine key risk factors, which interrelate in a unique way in each individual circumstance.
-Up to six of the most significant risk factors will be considered in a vessel’s rating (including regulator risk, casualties risk, PSC performance, builder risk, size, age, type, DOC PSC performance & continuity risk) together with any of the four positive adjustment factors (an audit, classification, association or a RightShip Dry inspection) that are external to the predictive model.
+Up to six of the most significant risk factors will be considered in a vessel’s rating (including regulator risk, casualties risk, PSC indicator, builder risk, size, age, type, DOC PSC indicator and continuity risk) together with any of the four positive adjustment factors (an audit, classification, association or a RightShip Dry inspection) that are external to the predictive model.